matterandvoid-space/subscriptions/README.md

 # Examples

-See the `examples` directory in the repo and shadow-cljs.edn for the builds if you clone the repo you can run them locally.
+See the `examples` directory in the repo and `shadow-cljs.edn` for the build names if you clone the repo you can run them locally.

 ## Use with fulcro class components